sobjornstad/dreamdir/README.md

     [remainder of dream clipped]

-At the top you see the *attributes*, also called *headers*, especially when referring to their position in the file.
-Each attribute is separated from its *value* by a colon followed by a hard tab.
+At the top you see the *headers*.
+Each header is separated from its *values* by a colon followed by a hard tab.
 (The requirement of a tab makes commands like `grep` easier to use, since a colon will not be followed by a tab in running text.)
 For attributes that can take multiple values, such as People, Places, and Tags, individual values are separated by a comma and a space.

 Two attributes are **required** to form a valid dream file: the *Id* number and the *Date*.
 All other attributes are optional.
 There are no rules about what constitutes a valid attribute name, and it is fine for some dreams to not have a particular optional attribute at all.
 The headers can come in any order.
-Scripts may stop looking for header lines when they reach the first blank line.
+A blank line follows the headers.

 The two required attributes are somewhat fussier, as follows:

 * **Id**: Dreamdir uses fixed-width five-digit ID numbers, beginning at `00001` and increasing for each dream up to `99999`.
-(If you manage to record 100,000 dreams, I congratulate you and also suspect you have enough time on your hands to change a few scripts to use six-digit numbers!)
+(If you manage to record 100,000 dreams, updates to the program and a beer are on me!)
 * **Date**: Dreamdir scripts expect ISO 8601-formatted dates (YYYY-MM-DD).

 Beneath the attributes, following a blank line, comes the text of the dream.
 As long as you don’t begin any later line with a header (i.e., a line containing a colon immediately followed by a hard tab), you can do anything you like here, though you may wish to look at the “Formatting guidelines” section, below.